Undergraduate Essay Awards

 The Department of Spanish and Portuguese’s annual Spring Essay Prizes in the amount of $250 are presented to undergraduate students with a declared major or minor in one of our programs.
 Prizes are awarded for the best academic papers written initially for an upper-division course taken in the previous Spring, Winter, or Fall quarters.
-Papers submitted for consideration should be between 8 and 15 pages in length and are due in May through.
-The recipients are selected by a faculty committee and announced at the end of the Spring Quarter at a special end-of-year department reception.
+Papers submitted for consideration should be between 8 and 15 pages in length.
+The recipients are selected by a Faculty Committee and will be featured in our website.
+And yes, you can add the award to your resume!.

-- Students should take careful note of the areas covered by each prize and submit their essays to the appropriate prize category.
-Essays submitted for the wrong prize will be disqualified from consideration.
+- Students should take careful note of the areas covered by each prize and submit their essay to the appropriate essay category.
+Essays submitted for an incorrect category will be disqualified from consideration.

 Richard Reeve Essay Prize— Essay on Spanish American literature or culture